It's Christmastime Again, Charlie Brown: Broadcast history

 It's Christmastime Again, Charlie Brown was first shown on CBS on Friday, November 27, 1992, and was the last Peanuts special to have its television premiere on that network.
 The show received a 10.0 rating and was watched by approximately 9.3 million households.

-The special no longer airs on American television as both CBS and its successor Peanuts broadcaster, ABC, abandoned it in favor of other specials.
+The special no longer airs on American television as both CBS and its successor Peanuts broadcaster, ABC, abandoned it in favor of the similarly formatted Charlie Brown's Christmas Tales.
 In Canada, YTV still airs it as a standalone special as of 2012.

 Home media

 A VHS release was made available at Shell gas stations a few months prior to the TV airing, which would make this the first Peanuts special released directly to video.

-Paramount gave it another video release in 1996, and it was later included as a bonus special on the DVD and Blu-ray of A Charlie Brown Christmas by Warner Home Video, who currently owns the rights to both specials.
+Paramount gave it another video release in 1996, and it was later included as a bonus special on the DVD and Blu-ray of A Charlie Brown Christmas by Warner Home Video, who most recently owned the physical home media rights to both specials.